hernantz/blog/content/if-considered-harmful.md

 ```

 This patern greatly improves the maintenability and expresability of the
 program.
-These decoratiors are reusable and there are less (seemingly
+Not only we have less (seemingly superfluous) lines cluttering up your
-superfluous) lines cluttering up your function body.
+function body, but these decorators are reusable/composable functions.

 ## If you write elif